Some info has been automatically translated. Show original language

 In Kyoto, you can explore historical landmarks like Kinkaku-ji, the golden pavilion, and Fushimi Inari Shrine with its iconic red torii gates.
 Take a leisurely walk along the Philosopher's Path, or venture out to the Arashiyama Bamboo Grove.
 For nature lovers, a visit to Ohara, a rural village surrounded by mountains and forests, is often recommended.

-• Are there vacation rentals with a dedicated workspace in Kyoto?
+• Are there boutique hotel rentals with a dedicated workspace in Kyoto?

 Yes!
-Work meets play with ease at over 1,860 vacation rentals in Kyoto featuring dedicated workspaces.
+Work meets play with ease at over 40 boutique hotel rentals in Kyoto featuring dedicated workspaces.
 Stay connected and productive in your home away from home.

 Destinations to explore